The Return of the Living Dead: Plot

 With Frank and Freddy showing signs of becoming zombies themselves, Burt has them locked in the chapel, accompanied by Tina when she refuses to abandon Freddy.
 Freddy soon attempts to eat Tina, prompting Burt, Ernie, and Spider to rescue her by reopening the chapel and blinding Freddy with a strong acid.
 Frank manages to escape during the chaos and, still having control over his mind, commits suicide by climbing into the cremator.
-Burt and Spider flee the mortuary in a police car, but the large number of zombies forces Burt to leave Ernie and Tina behind.
+Burt and Spider flee the mortuary in a police car, but the large number of zombie forces, now led by Trash, force Burt to leave Ernie and Tina behind.
 Ernie and Tina hide in the mortuary's attic, while a blinded Freddy attempts to break in.

 Burt and Spider manage to get back inside the warehouse where they find Casey and Chuck.
-After incapacitating the basement zombie, whom Spider names "Tarbaby," Burt attempts to contact the police but learns they are massacred by the zombies after being overrun.
+After incapacitating the basement zombie, whom Spider names "Tarman," Burt attempts to contact the police but learns they are massacred by the zombies after being overrun.
 Burt then decides to call the number on the military drums, which reaches military officer Colonel Glover.
 Notified that the zombies have taken over the area, Glover has the town destroyed by nuclear artillery on the morning of July 4, effectively killing Burt and the other survivors.

-In the wake of the nuclear strike on Louisville, Colonel Glover is heard telling his commanding officer that everything went as planned and that the results couldn't be more positive.
+In the wake of the nuclear strike on Louisville, Colonel Glover is heard telling his commanding officer that everything went as planned and that the results could not be more positive.
 Only a small area was destroyed, he says, and casualties are limited.
+Unbeknownst to him, however, fires from the nuclear explosion are releasing trioxin into the atmosphere just as the crematorium had, now over a much wider area.
 As he speaks, the toxic rain falls once more, and zombies are heard screaming in their graves, indicating that the invasion is about to begin again.